sb2nov/mac-setup/Homebrew/README.md

 ## Installation

-Before you can run Homebrew you need to have the **Command Line Tools** for **Xcode** installed.
-It include compilers that will allow you to build things from source, and if you are missing this it's available through the App Store > Updates.
+Before you can run Homebrew you need to have the **Command Line Tools for Xcode** installed.
+It include compilers and other tools that will allow you to build things from source, and if you are missing this it's available through the App Store > Updates.
+You can also install it from the terminal by running the following:

+    $ sudo xcode-select --install

-To install Homebrew run the following: terminal, hit **Enter**, and follow the steps on the screen:
+To install Homebrew run the following in a terminal, hit **Enter**, and follow the steps on the screen:

     $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-One thing you need to do is tell the system to use programs installed by Hombrew (in `/usr/local/bin`) rather than the OS default if it exists.
-You do this by adding `/usr/local/bin` to your `PATH` environment variable (if you're using `zsh` you should use `.zshrc` instead of `.bash_profile`):
+### Setting up your `PATH`

+To make the Homebrew-installed programs available in your shell, you need to add your Homebrew installation location to your `$PATH`.
+This is done for you already on macOS 10.14 Mojave and newer.
+For older versions of macOS, do the following:

+You change your path by adding `/usr/local/bin` to your `PATH` environment variable.
+This can be done on a per-user basis by adjusting `PATH` in your `~/.bash_profile`.
+To do this, run:

-    $ echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile
+    $ echo 'PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile

+(If you're using `zsh`, you should do this for `~/.zshrc` in addition to `~/.bash_profile`.)

-Alternatively, you can also insert `/usr/local/bin` to the first line of `/private/etc/paths` and reboot the Mac to change global paths loading order.
-Admin password may be required if you modify the file.
+Alternatively, you can also insert `/usr/local/bin` before the first line of `/etc/paths` to change the global default paths order, for all users and all major shells.
+An admin password will be required if you modify the file.

-To be able to use `brew` you need to start a new terminal session.
+Then, to be able to use `brew` you need to start a new terminal session.
 After that you should make sure everything is working by running:

     $ brew doctor

+If everything is good, you should see no warnings, and a message that you are "ready to brew!".